This script shall give you a basic idea of a simple hydraulic

 A hydraulic system consist of a hydraulic pump and motor.

-The pump is attached to the main
+The pump is attached to

-or belt drive.
+reduction or belt drive.

 With each revolution of your main engine, the hydraulic pump is brought